 Innovation thrives in an environment where team members feel encouraged to think creatively and take initiative.
 Leaders should actively invite input from their teams, allowing every team member to share their ideas and contribute to problem-solving efforts.
 This not only strengthens engagement but also leads to unique and valuable innovations.

-One way to foster innovation is through brainstorming sessions where all team members have a voice.
+One way to foster innovation is through brainstorming sessions that allow all team members to contribute their ideas.
 Encouraging open dialogue and diverse perspectives allows fresh ideas to emerge, some of which can lead to groundbreaking solutions.
 When a team member feels that their ideas are valued, they are more likely to contribute actively to the team’s success.

 Challenging Team Members to Continuously Improve

 A truly empowered team member does not settle for mediocrity; they strive for ongoing growth.
-Leaders should continuously challenge their team members to refine their skills, expand their knowledge, and pursue excellence.
+Leaders should continually challenge their team members to refine their skills, expand their knowledge, and strive for excellence.
 Setting high yet achievable expectations encourages team members to push their limits while knowing they have the support needed to succeed.

-By creating a culture that embraces challenges and innovation, leaders ensure that every team member is engaged, motivated, and ready to take on new opportunities.
+By fostering a culture that values challenges and innovation, leaders ensure that every team member is engaged, motivated, and prepared to seize new opportunities.
 Through trust, encouragement, and meaningful feedback, leaders can guide their team members toward becoming confident, capable professionals who thrive in an evolving workplace.

 Adapt Leadership to Individual Strengths